 The actual account used by Azure AD Connect will be displayed under Synchronized Directories.
 Jot this down and use this account for the script.
 Click Exit.

 Have you experienced any problems configuring Group Writeback in Azure AD Connect?
-Come join the conversation on Twitter @SuperTekBoy.
+Join the conversation on Twitter @SuperTekBoy.